Rodgers’ 4 TD passes help Packers roll over Bears 41-25

 INJURY REPORT

 The Bears played without defensive tackle Akiem Hicks due to a hamstring injury.
-Hicks entered the night with a team-high 14 quarterback hurries.

 Packers center Corey Linsley left with a knee injury in the first half and didn’t return.
 Savage injured his back and guard Lucas Patrick hurt his toe in the second half.